zachfeldman/swabbathon-swabbers/README.md

 http://www.iscdp.org
 ```

 with a linebreak between each entry, all going into the REGISTERED.md file!
+Then send me a pull request with some form of evidence that you joined and I'll merge it in and probably love you forever.
 ### Why does this matter
 Well, it saves lives, and leukemia is the most common form of pediatric cancer.
 Patients need your help, and I want to raise awareness.
 Many of us have the privileges of wealth, status, or health, and I think maybe as a society we should think more about issues like cancer, because we are getting close to cures for many of its forms, but the donations and donors need to keep flowing.
 A third (or more) of the population of a developed nation will get cancer in their lifetime.
 We patients need and are grateful for your help. (°w°)